8 Best Renters Insurance Companies in Maryland of 2026

 For example, the landlord’s insurance protects the building structure for apartments.
 It is also used to repair or overhaul common areas such as the lobby, concierge, entrance hall, foyers, elevator, apartment halls, and stairwells, to name a few.

-Because your landlord’s insurance doesn’t cover any damages to your personal property, it’s a good idea to purchase renters insurance.
+Because your landlord’s insurance doesn’t cover any damages to your personal property, purchasing renters insurance is a good idea.

 What are the Risks to Consider in Maryland?